luyao/reflectClass/README.md

 it's very simple, and support c++0x well(acturly, there only a little c++11 features...).

 1. How to use it?

    Step0: include the header file class_factory.h

    Step1: Declear your class or interface in some header file(etc ./test/class_define.h), you can:

-          Declear the interface class with macro "DECLEAR_INTERFACE"                                                 or Declear the singleton class with macro "DECLEAR_SINGLETON_CLASS"                                           or Declear the class which is inherited from the base_class with macro "DECLEAR_CLASS_EX"                     or Declear the singleton class which is inherited from the base_class with macro "DECLEAR_SINGLETON_CLASS_EX" or Declear the ordinery class with macro "DECLEAR_CLASS"
+           Declear the interface class with macro "DECLEAR_INTERFACE"                                                 or
+           Declear the singleton class with macro "DECLEAR_SINGLETON_CLASS"                                           or

+           Declear the class which is inherited from the base_class with macro "DECLEAR_CLASS_EX"                     or

+           Declear the singleton class which is inherited from the base_class with macro "DECLEAR_SINGLETON_CLASS_EX" or

+           Declear the ordinery class with macro "DECLEAR_CLASS"

-   Step2: Define the class you decleard in step1 in some source files(etc ./test/class_define.cpp), only
-          using the macro DEFINE_CLASS
+   Step2: Define the class you decleard in step1 in some source files(etc ./test/class_define.cpp), only using the macro DEFINE_CLASS

    Step3: you can get the pointer of the class with (class_name*)ClassFactory::GetClass(class_name);

 2. example:

    $make

    $./reflect

-3. Bugs and grammar mistakes can be report to yaolu1103@gmail.com
+3. Bugs and grammar mistakes(:-)) can be report to yaolu1103@gmail.com

 4. License

 Copyright (c) 2014 Yao Lu All rights reserved.

 Redistribution and use in source and binary forms, with or without